Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Introduction

-The remaining of this paper is organized as follows.
-We introduce in Section \ref{sec_pre} key preliminaries to define the parameter-dependent variational formulation of the Navier--Stokes equations, and to discuss its well-posedness.
-Moreover, several important assumptions are made on the regularity of the initial data, which will be utilized throughout the paper.
-In Section \ref{sec_fem}, we focus on the implicit conforming Galerkin finite element approximation and its convergence rate.
-Section \ref{sec_trunc} concerns with deriving an error estimate for the truncation based on the Karhunen--Lo\'eve expansion, and thereafter, we will introduce in Section \ref{sec_qmc} the QMC quadrature rule for the high-dimensional approximation and compute the error bound for the proposed approximation.
-Extensive numerical experiments are provided in Section \ref{sec_exp} to support our theoretical findings.
-Last but not least, we conclude in Section \ref{sec_con} the combined error analysis based on the analysis performed in Sections \ref{sec_fem}, \ref{sec_trunc} and \ref{sec_qmc}, and discuss several future research topics.
+The rest of the paper is organized as follows.
+In Section \ref{sec_pre}, we describe the variational formulation of the Navier--Stokes equations and its well-posedness, and give assumptions on the initial data $\uu^0$.
+In Section \ref{sec_fem}, we give a fully discrete FEM approximation and discuss its convergence rate.
+In Section \ref{sec_trunc}, we analyze the truncated KL expansion.
+In Section \ref{sec_qmc}, we describe the QMC quadrature rule for approximating the integral and derive an error bound.
+To complement the theoretical findings, we present several numerical experiments in Section \ref{sec_exp}.
+In Section \ref{sec_con}, we give concluding remarks.
+In the appendix, we collect several useful inequalities.